ampl/gsl/doc/statistics.rst

 .. function:: void gsl_stats_minmax (double * min, double * max, const double data[], size_t stride, size_t n)

-   This function finds both the minimum and maximum values :data:`min`, :data:`max` in *data* in a single pass.
+   This function finds both the minimum and maximum values :data:`min`, :data:`max` in :data:`data` in a single pass.

 .. function:: size_t gsl_stats_max_index (const double data[], size_t stride, size_t n)

-   This function returns the index of the maximum value in *data*, a dataset of length *n* with stride :data:`stride`.
+   This function returns the index of the maximum value in :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
 The maximum value is defined as the value of the element :math:`x_i` which satisfies :math:`x_i \ge x_j` for all :math:`j`.
 When there are several equal maximum